-The difference in positive responses to brand or product surveys between users who saw your ads, versus users who were stopped from seeing your ads.
-This difference is then divided by the number of positive responses from the group of users who didn’t see your ads.
+Relative brand lift shows the difference in positive responses to brand or product surveys between users who viewed your ads, versus users who were stopped from viewing your ads.
+This difference is then divided by the number of positive responses from the group of users who didn’t view your ads.
 The result measures how much your ads influenced your audience’s positive perception of your brand.
 For example, an increase from 20% to 40% in the positive survey responses between the two surveyed groups represents a relative lift of 100%.

-Since survey responses can’t be collected for the entire exposed and the baseline groups, this data is extrapolated from the responses that have been collected, which gives you an estimated number within a certain range.
-Usually, the confidence interval is 90%, so you can expect that in 90% of the cases, the true lift number will be within that range (if you were to have reached everyone).
+Since survey responses can’t be collected for the entire exposed and baseline groups, this data is extrapolated from the responses that have been collected, which gives you an estimated number within a certain range.
+Usually, the confidence interval is 80%.
+So you can expect that in 80% of the cases, the true lift number will be within that range if you were to have reached everyone.

 Baseline positive response rate

-How often users who were stopped from seeing your ads responded positively to your brand.
-Use this metric to better understand how positive responses to your brand were influenced by general media exposure and other factors, not by seeing the ads in your campaigns.
+This metric represents how often users who were stopped from viewing your ads responded positively to your brand.
+Use this metric to better understand how positive responses to your brand were influenced by general media exposure and other factors, as opposed to actual exposure to the ads in your campaigns.

 Exposed survey responses

-The number of survey responses from people who saw your ads.
+Exposed survey responses is the number of survey responses from people who were exposed to your ads.

 Baseline survey responses

-The number of survey responses from people who were withheld from seeing your ads.
+Baseline survey responses is the number of survey responses from people who were withheld from viewing your ads.

 Exposed positive response rate

-How often users who saw your ads responded positively to your brand.
+Exposed positive response rate represents how often users who viewed your ads responded positively to your brand.

-This is the estimated range in which your brand lift estimates fall.
-For example, you may see your relative lift is 38.41%, the point estimate.
-In brackets you will see the confidence interval from at least 30.5% to at most 45.0%.
+This is the range in which your Brand Lift estimates fall.
+For example, you may notice that your relative lift is 38.41%, the point estimate.
+In brackets, you may notice the confidence interval lower bound is 30.5% and the upper bound is 45.0%.

 View your Brand Lift measurement data